aherbert/gdsc-smlm/docs/model_plugins.rst

      - The maximum Jaccard score.

    * - R
-     - The overall correlation between the candidate intensity and the intensity of matching localisations at the maximum Jaccard score.
+     - The correlation between the candidate intensity and the intensity of matching localisations at the maximum Jaccard score.

    * - Time
      - The total run-time for filtering the image and ranking the candidates.